A Guide on What to See and Do in Montreal.

 Tip: With Kids

 If you have kids you HAVE to see the Biodome and the Tower Observatory.
-I wrote about them here.
 They’ll also enjoy “La Ronde”, the large amusement park on Ile Ste-Helene.
 You can also take them skating downtown at 1000 de la Gauchetiere.
 Or go on a cruise on the river.
 Many more things to do but that should get you started.

 The above will keep anyone busy for about 3 or 4 days.

-Montreal’s Pierre Elliott Trudeau International Airport has direct flight connections to many of the world’s major cities.
+Montreal’s Pierre Elliott Trudeau International Airport (code: YUL) has direct flight connections to many of the world’s major cities.

 Restaurants (and bars)

 There are many great restaurants in Montreal.
-Many in Old Montreal and downtown can be expensive – my preferred areas for restaurants was always the Plateau Mont-Royal where you’ll find nice bistros or BYOB restaurants (where you bring your own wine).
-I have a few recommendations on this post.
-Restaurants come and go quickly in Montreal however so beware…
+Many in Old Montreal and downtown can be expensive – my preferred areas for restaurants was always the Plateau Mont-Royal where you’ll find nice bistros or BYOB restaurants (Try Duluth and Prince Arthur).

 If you’re looking for places to go for a scenic drink, have a look at my post covering the 3 bars with the best views in Old Montreal.